visokio/omniscope-custom-blocks/Analytics/Prediction/KNN/R/README.md

 The field which is unknwon in the new data you want to predict.
 ### use.all.numeric.fields
 If set to true, fields.to.use will be ignored and instead all numeric data fields used.
+### use.first.categorical.field
+If set to true, field.to.predict will be ignored and instead the first categorical field used.
 ### k.nearest.neighbours
 The k in k-nearest-neighbours.
 I.e. the number of points around a point of unknown class to take into account.
 ## Dependencies